House of Gold (film): Critical reception

 The film was generally met with negative reviews.
-Nollywood Reinvented rated the film 28%, stating that the narrative "takes some getting used to" and concluded: "House of Gold is ‘nothing spectacular’, but it is ‘nothing spectacular’ dressed in pretty clothes and filled with many comic moments".
+Nollywood Reinvented rated the film 28%, stating that the narrative "takes some getting used to" and concluded: "House of Gold is 'nothing spectacular', but it is 'nothing spectacular' dressed in pretty clothes and filled with many comic moments".
 Sodas and Popcorn comments: "House of Gold began with great potential but somehow ended up going last-flight-to-abuja on us all and just crashes shortly after takeoff".
-It gave the film 2 out of 5 and concluded by stating: "addicts would have had a great time watching this movie, which admittedly was indeed funny.
-But then, it is what it is; A badly written funny movie.
-If you are a big fan of a GOOD movie and you were attracted to this movie by the awesome title and lovely poster, then move along.
+It gave the film 2 out of 5 and concluded by stating, "addicts would have had a great time watching this movie, which admittedly was indeed funny; but then, it is what it is: a badly written funny movie.
+If you are a big fan of a good movie and you were attracted to this movie by the awesome title and lovely poster, then move along.
 Nothing here for you".
-Wilfred Okiche of YNaija panned the film, stating that "The plot is repetitive, scripting is wishy washy, characters come and go in a disastrous blur and nothing here is particularly memorable, not even in a bad way".
-He however commended Francis Odega's performance, but concluded: "Yvonne Nelson and Majid Michel cannot save this House of Gold from sinking".
-Ameyaw Debrah of Africa Magic gave a mixed review and concluded: "House Of Gold has a lot of good laugh-out-loud moments which make up for the not too impressive acting and fickle storyline.
-Not a collector’s item but a good movie to see with the family or with friends".
-Efe Doghudje of 360Nobs gave 3.5 out of 10 stars and concluded: "Family Runs [House of Gold] was a miscue in terms of production quality, post production and scripting, which is very unlike the team that put Single and Married together".
-Ada Arinze of Connect Nigeria comments: "The movie starts out well, with lots of laughs, but spirals down into a boring and predictable ending".
+Wilfred Okiche of YNaija panned the film, stating that "the plot is repetitive, scripting is wishy washy, characters come and go in a disastrous blur and nothing here is particularly memorable, not even in a bad way".
+He however commended Francis Odega's performance, but concluded that "Yvonne Nelson and Majid Michel cannot save this House of Gold from sinking".
+Ameyaw Debrah of Africa Magic gave a mixed review, describing the film as having "a lot of good laugh-out-loud moments which make up for the not too impressive acting and fickle storyline.
+Not a collector's item but a good movie to see with the family or with friends".
+Efe Doghudje of 360Nobs gave 3.5 out of 10 stars, noting that "Family Runs [House of Gold] was a miscue in terms of production quality, post-production and scripting, which is very unlike the team that put Single and Married together".
+Ada Arinze of Connect Nigeria remarked that "the movie starts out well, with lots of laughs, but spirals down into a boring and predictable ending".